 We reserve the right to reduce and/or eliminate scholarships or scholarship award amounts as necessary.

-NOTE: If total scholarship awards exceed the overall semester cost to attend the college, the Scholarship scholarships will be reduced and will thus be less than 50% of the in-county semester tuition.
+NOTE: If total scholarship awards exceed the overall semester cost to attend the college, the Scholastic Excellence Scholarships will be reduced and will thus be less than 50% of the in-county semester tuition.

 Allegany County Opportunity Scholarship Program